 - It could be clarified that guest units may be placed in three different types of establishments: - resorts (50 or more guest units or dwelling units) - hotels/motels (10 or more guest units) - bed-and-breakfast inns (9 or fewer guest units) - Guest units in resorts and hotels/motels may take advantage of the multipliers in § 34-1803 provided they are located in accordance with the restrictions on lodging uses in Tables 34-1 and 34-2 of the code.
-These multipliers would not be available for use "in reverse" to tear down a hotel/motel and convert it into an over-density residential building using buildback regulations. § 34-1807 of the code would be modified to address only the conversion of an existing building to or from a hotel/motel. - Restrictions on kitchen facilities in guest units could be lifted. - The definition of resorts and hotels/motels could be expanded to require licensing by the state as a hotel or motel, paying tourist and sales taxes on all rentals, limiting stays to a fixed period (perhaps 60 days), disallowing all permanent residency; and requiring a front desk that is staffed during regular business hours to arrange transient rentals. - The code could be clarified to clearly allow new and replacement lodging establishments to be financed as "condo hotels" provided they are operated either as resorts, hotels, or motels under the new and expanded definitions. - The code now defines timeshare units as a special type of dwelling unit or guest unit.
+These multipliers would not be available for use "in reverse" to tear down a hotel/motel and convert it into an over-density residential building using buildback regulations. § 34-1807 of the code would be modified to address only the conversion of an existing building to or from a hotel/motel. - Restrictions on kitchen facilities in guest units could be lifted. - The definition of resorts and hotels/motels could be expanded to require licensing by the state as a hotel or motel, paying tourist and sales taxes on all rentals, limiting stays to a fixed period (perhaps 60 days), disallowing all permanent residency; and requiring a front desk that is staffed during regular business hours to arrange transient rentals. - The code could be clarified to clearly allow new and replacement lodging establishments to be financed as "condo hotels" provided they are operated either as resorts, hotels, or motels under the new and expanded definitions.
+The town could require that the length-of-stay and other lodging requirements be contained in the condominium documents and might be able to require that modifications to those requirements be subject to town approval.

+- The code now defines timeshare units as a special type of dwelling unit or guest unit.
 However, Table 34-1 lists timeshare buildings as being allowable anywhere that multifamily buildings are allowed.
 This definition could be misread to allow hotels in residential districts provided they are owned as timeshares, which was clearly not the intent.
 This contradiction should be clarified in the code. - A new § 34-636 of the code now determines when the owner of an existing two-family or multifamily building may parcelize or subdivide that building into individual units.
 This section of the code should be expanded to address parcelization or subdivision of existing resorts and hotels/motels.